codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 > JSL is usually a [semantically](https://semver.org/) versioned [gradle](https://gradle.org/) [groovy](http://groovy-lang.org/) project kept in a git repository which is git cloned by Jenkins and put on a [classpath](https://jenkins.io/doc/developer/plugin-development/dependencies-and-class-loading/) when a [pipeline](https://jenkins.io/doc/book/pipeline/) job using a [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile/) request for it. (yikes!)

 If you understood the previous paragraph then you probably already have a good picture in your mind how it all works together.
-If not then don’t worry, we will go step by step and explain along the way.
+If not then don't worry, we will go step by step and explain along the way.

 To figure out what Jenkins is actually doing behind the scenes we are going to run the most basic pipeline job which uses JSL.

 ### Setting up a Jenkins instance

 To demonstrate what Jenkins is doing when using a JSL I will need a Jenkins instance.
-I’m going to run one on my local machine and for that I’m going to use my GitHub [project](https://github.com/hoto/jenkinsfile-examples) with a dockerized Jenkins, a couple of exemplary Jenkinsfiles and another dockerized service which will load my Jenkinsfiles from a folder and tell Jenkins to create jobs out of them.
+I'm going to run one on my local machine and for that I'm going to use my GitHub [project](https://github.com/hoto/jenkinsfile-examples) with a dockerized Jenkins, a couple of exemplary Jenkinsfiles and another dockerized service which will load my Jenkinsfiles from a folder and tell Jenkins to create jobs out of them.

 This setup is only for demonstration purposes and is not suitable for production usage.